dbissell6/DFIR/Blue_Book/Blue_Book.md

 ```
 ![Pasted image 20230216101009](https://user-images.githubusercontent.com/50979196/221450698-af50833b-dc66-47a8-96d9-01d5568a69e8.png)

+### automate search

-Just like pentesting we can use linpeas in the mount
+Just like pentesting we can use linpeas in the mount.
+This has helped me to find important files in CTFs.
 ```
  sudo /usr/share/peass/linpeas/linpeas.sh -f ~/PICO/Forensics/Orchid/test
 ```